Beyond problems with yourself and others, society can often be aligned against you.

 - Shape aluminum foil and cook on the exhaust manifold.

-- Boil water with a heat source, then store it in a high-quality Thermos all day.
+- Boil water with a heat source, then store it in a high-quality thermos all day.

 - Unless you get a generator, any electric cooking will be very low-powered.